pasfranc/zenchain/README.md

 - OUTPUT

 An INPUT block is used to provide an input for next contracts (it can be avoided at all, it's there just for readibility).
 A ZENROOM block is used when there is a zenroom contract to execute.
 The library will try to find a zenroom contract (.zen) and a keys file (.keys) for the contract in the contracts folder with same name.
 An OUTPUT block is the final state for our chain.
-When the library encounters an output block it will stop.
+After the library executes an output block it will stop.

 The library is building for every block iteration a context file that contains all input and all output for every contract that is executed.
 This means that you can use the output(or part of it) of a contract as input for all the next contracts.
 To access a property from the context in the yml or .keys file you need to specify
 ```bash